The Annoying Index: Gym selfies, empty ice trays, daylight savings, the Dallas Cowboys.

-Products that make annoying stuff less annoying are underrated.
+Products that make annoying stuff less annoying are awesome.

 By “products” I don’t mean disruptive technology like the personal computer.

-I’m talking about convenience products like the Munchkin Faucet Extender, which redirects water to the sink's edge so toddlers can wash their hands.
+I mean something like the Munchkin Faucet Extender — a small plastic attachment that redirects water toward the edge of the sink so toddlers can wash their own hands.

 Distinguish market-worthy annoyances from trivial ones